valdolab/DS-ML_Projects/README.md

 # Data Science and ML Bootcamp mAIstros

-In this repositoy are all the assignments and notes from the Data Science and ML course of EnhanceIT
+In this repositoy are all the assignments and notes from the Data Science and ML training